 Only recently, big names like Google and Apple have started offering their creations like Google Now and Siri to third-party developers.
 While this is viewed as a reluctant move owing to their low integration capabilities, using open-source tools to build your own tool may not meet your expectations.
 On the other hand, creating your own virtual assistant, though a challenging task can help you meet your business needs.

 Integrate a well-established conversational bot:

 This is the most popular way of adopting a chatbot into your legacy system and pre-existing social/web/mobile platforms.
-Many conversational AI vendors offer pre-trained, industry-specific conversational AI models with different capabilities, training databases, and channel-hosting options that you can customize to your brand’s look and feel.
+Many Generative Conversational AI vendors offer pre-trained, industry-specific Generative Conversational AI models with different capabilities, training databases, and channel-hosting options that you can customize to your brand’s look and feel.
 It is therefore recommended to integrate a chatbot from a well-established vendor for the obvious technical support, faster time-to-market, benefit of pre-trained models, and ease of integration into a full-throttle business.
 The majority of these platforms offer some unique features or capabilities to simplify the development of an AI assistant.

 Opt for one or a collective choice of these features:

 This involves converting speech into digital data.
 The system can access the voice either as a file or a stream and use CMU Sphinx to process it.